boxed/DevBar/README.md

 # Usage

 Start DevBar.
-It will ask you for a URL to watch, and it will append your username to that url (so if you give it https://example.com/foo it will access https://example.com/foo/your-username).
+It will ask you for a URL to watch, and it will add a username query parameter (so if you give it https://example.com/foo it will access https://example.com/foo?username=username).
 The endpoint should reply with a JSON document that looks something like this:

 ```json